OCT-FPGA/udp-network-demo/README.md

 ## Copy files to shared drive

 After generating the bitstream, copy the bitstream, both host executables, and the data text file over to a shared network drive (`/proj/octfpga-PG0`) that the FPGA nodes can access.
+Be sure to complete this before your build machine session expires.

 First, create a directory named with your CloudLab username in `/proj/octfpga-PG0/`